akeaswaran/akeaswaran.github.io/_posts/2020-06-07-nskeyedarchiver-gcd-threads.md

 ## Solution #3

 Let's try to simplify our design so that we only spawn one thread.
 I have no prior experience with NSThreads, but thanks to [this example built by DarkDust on StackOverflow](https://stackoverflow.com/questions/22091696/how-to-dispatch-code-blocks-to-the-same-thread-in-ios/22091859#22091859), we can use an NSThread just like a GCD serial queue, but with the added bonus of a modifiable stack size.
-I added some more OOP chrome to DarkDust's implementation, but all you'll need to add is a line to adjust the stack size of `workerThread` (EX: `self.workerThread?.stackSize = self.stackSize`).
+I added some more OOP chrome to DarkDust's implementation, but all you'll need to add is a line to adjust the stack size of `workerThread` (EX: `workerThread?.stackSize = 8192 * 64 * 2`).

 With this in place, we can adjust our `splitToThread()` and `save()` methods like so: